 Sutures are cranial joint & formed where 2 bone adjoins.

-- Lambdoidal suture- This separates the 2 parietal bone from the occiput bone.
+- Lambdoidal suture- This separates the 2 parietal bones from the occiput bone.

-- Sagittal suture- Lies between 2 parietal bone.
+- Sagittal suture- Lies between 2 parietal bones.

 - Coronal suture- This separates the frontal bone from the parietal bone passing from one temple to another.